 Now let’s look at where the thoughts reside, when these emotions are felt…

-Key Insight: Negative emotions are usually associated with the past or the future.
+Key Insight: Negative emotions are usually associated with thoughts in the past or the future.

 Now let’s list out some positive emotions: